Welcome to PayPal!

 You can access a "Currency Converter" tool to see what transaction exchange rate may apply for certain currency conversions.
 Any rates shown using the Currency Converter tool indicate the applicable rates at the time you use the tool and are subject to change.
 Subject to other provisions of the user agreement, when you complete a transaction, the transaction exchange rate applying to the transaction will be shown to you so you can decide to make your payment at that rate or not.
 In certain circumstances, that transaction exchange rate may apply to the payment for the transaction whenever it is processed; or that rate may be valid only if transaction is processed by the seller within a limited time, as stated prior to the initiation of the transaction.
 After that limited time, we may use the transaction exchange rate in effect at the time the transaction is processed by the seller, or not perform the currency conversion.

-If you have authorized a payment under a billing agreement, and we perform a currency conversion for that payment, we will use the transaction exchange rate in effect at the time the payment transaction is processed by the seller.
-Therefore, the transaction exchange rate for each payment under a billing agreement may vary.
+If you have authorized a payment under a billing agreement, or if we cannot communicate with you at the time when you authorize an in-person payment (for example because you or the seller does not have connectivity at that time) and we perform a currency conversion for that payment, we will use the transaction exchange rate in effect at the time the payment transaction is processed by the seller.
+Therefore, the transaction exchange rate for each payment under a billing agreement or where we haven’t been able to communicate with you at the time when you authorize an in-person payment may vary.